Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 I already have a visa: Is it the right one?

-If you have a visa but are unsure if it gives you the right to apply for a residence permit (Aufenthaltstitel) to start a business, take a look at the text printed on the document in your passport.
+If you have a visa but are unsure if it gives you the right to apply for an Aufenthaltstitel (residence permit) to start a business, take a look at the text printed on the document in your passport.
 Below are two examples to help you figure it out.

 Example one: Work permitted